FilmColors/VIAN/_docs/source/user_interface/perspectives.rst

 Classification Perspective
 ***********************
-The Annotation Perspective displays all necessary widgets for *Segmenting* and *Annotating* a film, including the *Timeline*, *Outliner*, *Inspector* and the Toolbars.
+The Classification Perspective focuses on the classification widget including the *Timeline* on the right side, while on the left are the *video-Player* and the *Screenshot* widget.

 .. figure:: persp_screenshots.png
    :scale: 100 %